anoma/nspec/docs/architecture-2/engines/pinger.md

 **Output*

 - `String.t()`
-  *Message specifying succesful launch*
+  *Message specifying successful launch*

 # Pinger

 ## Purpose

 The `pinger` function asks for a timer feed.
 If no timer is specified, sends a base message to the user.
-Otherwise asks to send an `execute` message to the pinger itself after a specified ammount of time.
+Otherwise, asks to send an `execute` message to the pinger itself after a specified amount of time.

 **Input**

 - `:no_timer | non_neg_integer()`
-  *Either the messgae specifying no timer or an integer specifying time setting*
+  *Either the message specifying no timer or an integer specifying time setting*

 **Output**